 - Good policy should be as simple as possible.
 Before you look at what goes in a policy you are writing, ask yourself, why am I writing this policy and what is the question this policy is answering?
 What is the certainty it is giving?
 Keep the policy as simple as possible.
 After you have drafted it, reflect on your policy.
 Did it answer the ”why”, the initial question?
 If so, you are good to go.

 - Policy needs to be thoughtfully rolled out.
 How you establish a new or updated policy is critical.
 There is a tremendous return on investment for explaining a policy, allowing time between introducing it and making it operational to gather and respond to questions and feedback.
 There are four phases to rolling out policy effectively: release it, review it, revise it, then roll it out in final form.
 More on that in the communication post, #4 in this series

-And that wraps up keys to good policies from our COO, Jen Jarvis.
+And that wraps up keys to good policies.
 We have a couple previous posts on policies if you have a hankering for more.
 Check out When to Set Policy and its counterpart, When Not To.
 Or we have a good, quick read on the distinctions between policies and procedures.